yushimatenjin/playbuild/README.md

 ```

 ### How does this all work?
-PCPM contains a compiler that syncs with all scripts in your project and compiles them into a single file every time you save.
+PlayBuild is a compiler that syncs with all scripts in your project and compiles them into a single file every time you save.
 Your asset registry is treated as a file system so local modules can be resolved aswell as remote modules which are loaded from a CDN.

 ### Gotchas & Known Issues